 Distributed Leadership at ECTA

-The Early Childhood Technical Assistance (ECTA) Center uses a distributed leadership model based on Structuring Leadership: Alternative Models for Distributing Power and Decision-Making in Nonprofit Organizations.
-This model promotes shared power and decision-making across the leadership team and within the organization.
+The Early Childhood Technical Assistance (ECTA) Center uses a distributed leadership model that promotes shared decision-making across the leadership team and within the organization.
 Distributed leadership benefits staff and clients because it:

 - Embraces values-based leadership.